 This plant thrives in heat and humidity, and as summer temperatures rise, vines grow quickly.
 Fruits have a tendency to rot on moist soil, so it’s best to trellis vines.
 You can do this on a fence or evenly spaced supports.
 Not only does trellising reduce disease outbreaks on fruit, it also makes harvesting easier.
 When planting along a fence, space seedlings 9 to 10 feet apart.

 Trellised vines produce hanging fruit, which grows long and straight.
 If you don’t trellis vines, be sure to mulch soil beneath vines.
 Use loose mulch, like straw, which helps keep soil moist but won’t promote fruit rot.

 For trellised vines, as stems reach the top of the support, remove the growing tip along with a few lower lateral branches.
 This pruning causes vines to branch near the growing tip.
 These upper branches will yield strongly.
 If you’re not trellising vines, prune vines when the first female flowers appear.

 Keep soil consistently moist.
 Like other squash or melons, bitter melon fruits develop best when soil moisture remains even.
 If you worked compost into soil before planting, you can still add a slow-release vegetable fertilizer, like 14-14-14, at planting time.
-As plants grow, fertilize plants midway through the growing season, or use Bonnie Herb & Vegetable Plant Food as a liquid fertilizer, applying more frequently (according to label directions).
+As plants grow, fertilize plants midway through the growing season, or use Bonnie Herb, Vegetable & Flower Plant Food as a liquid fertilizer, applying more frequently (according to label directions).

 Fruits are susceptible to various rots.
 Trellising can reduce rot issues.
 For non-trellised vines, use a straw mulch to keep melons from resting directly on moist soil.
 Fruit flies can attack ripening fruits.
 If flies become a problem, wrap ripening melons in newspaper.